fruvs/Copycord/README.md

    Create a new Discord server to receive mirrored content.

 2. **Obtain your user token**
    - Log into Discord in a browser with the listening account.
+       - Tested and working on [Brave](https://brave.com/download/) browser
    - Open Developer Tools (F12 or Ctrl+Shift+I) and run:
       ```js
       const iframe = document.createElement("iframe");